 How to make marketing incentives work

 Incentives used to be a staple of marketing.
-Whether this meant discounted products or services, bonuses for referring a friend or even a free pen, there was no shortage of brands offering incentives for choosing their offering over that of a competitor.
-Yet as customers have grown weary of meaningless brand interactions and demanding of a more personalised service, the role of incentives as a marketing tool seems to have shifted.
+We’ve seen lots of discounted products or services, bonuses for referring a friend or even a free pen.
+There was no shortage of brands offering incentives for choosing their offering over that of a competitor.
+Now, customers have grown weary of meaningless brand interactions and demand a more personalised service.
+The role of incentives as a marketing tool seems to have shifted.
 So how can you ensure that incentives still work?

 Engagement has to be the key goal